planetarium/Corvette/README.md

 You also need an AMQP 0-9-1 compliant message broker (such as RabbitMQ.)
-For testing, you may also use [lop](https://deno.land/x/lop/mod.ts), which is run when running the application with `deno task serve`:
+For testing, you may also use [lop](https://deno.land/x/lop/mod.ts), which is run when running the application with `deno task dev`:
 `deno run -A https://deno.land/x/lop/mod.ts`.

 To configure each of the components with different configurations, you may need